cfe84/low-cleric/README.md

-This is made for people who are getting tired to get asked "when is X going to be ready".
+This is made for people who want to automate the answer to "when is X going to be ready".
 It takes a semi-structure, semi-ordered pipeline and some form of a velocity, and yields lead-times for each bits of the pipeline.

 In other words, you give it a pipeline with ordered and estimated things (epics, tasks, features, stories - whatever you call these) and a "velocity", and this spits you lead-time and expected date for each of the things in your backlog.